lucky-d-meshram-svg/Vishal_store_Excel_poject/README.md

   ## Business Value
   This project shows KPI-driven analysis and business understanding, not only charts.
-  It is suitable for data analyst and entry-level analyti
+  It is suitable for data analyst and entry-level analysis i've done in this project